 18 June 1815: The Battle of Waterloo took place on this day.
 This great battle was fought out some 10 kilometres south of the Belgic city of Brussels, along the Ridge of Mont St Jean and on the fields to the south and east of it.
-The French Emperor Napoleon Bonaparte was defeated by the combined armies of the Duke of Wellington of the British & Allied Armies and Marshal Blucher leading the forces of Prussia.
+The French Emperor Napoleon Bonaparte was defeated by the combined armies of the Duke of Wellington [above] of the British & Allied Armies and Marshal Blucher leading the forces of Prussia.
 It was a battle in which men of many nations participated.
 Men from England, Scotland, Wales, Ireland, the United Provinces (Holland + Belgium), Hanover, Wurttemberg, Prussia and other minor German states fought the forces of France to decide the fate of Europe.

 Many soldiers in the British Army were recruited in Ireland though surprisingly few regiments with ‘Irish’ in their title played a part on the day.
 The Duke of Wellington was born in Dublin and spent much his early life in Ireland, his family hailing from Co Meath.
 At least three infantry or cavalry brigades were led by Anglo-Irish generals.
 Commanding the 9th British Infantry Brigade was Major General Sir Denis Pack, a native of County Kilkenny, Major General Sir William Ponsonby (KIA) led the 2nd British (Union) Cavalry Brigade, so-called because it included an English, a Scottish and an Irish regiment .
 Major General Sir John Ormsby Vandeleur led the 4th British Cavalry Brigade, a light cavalry formation.
 There were also some five battalion commanders with Irish connections who served in the Waterloo campaign.
-However it was in the the lower ranks of the British Army that the highest number of men who were either from Ireland or of Irish origin served.
+However it was in the lower ranks of the British Army that the highest number of men who were either from Ireland or of Irish origin served.

 While the British Army had 10 infantry regiments and 4 cavalry ones with ‘Irish’ in their description only three actually saw service in this campaign: 1st Battalion, 27th (Inniskilling) Foot; 6th (Inniskilling) Dragoons and the 18th (King's Irish) Hussars.
-They all saw heavy action in actual battle, the 27th in particular taking huge casualties while in Square in the front line.
+They all saw heavy action in the actual battle, the 27th in particular taking huge casualties whilst in Square in the front line.

 The British Army who fought that day fielded about 28,000 men drawn from England & Wales, Scotland and Ireland.
 At that time the Irish (Catholic, Protestant & Dissenter) comprised some 38% of the population of these islands.
 That ratio was well reflected in the ranks of the military force present at Waterloo with the Irish having a strong presence pretty well across the board in all arms Cavalry, Infantry and Artillery.
 Most of these were poor men, labourers and weavers who found in the Army a relatively secure measure of employment and shelter.